tez-capital/docs.tez.capital_content/en/getting-started/what-is-baking.md

 ## What is Tezos Baking?

+"Baking" is Tezos terminology for validating transactions and creating new blocks on the blockchain.
+The term comes from the process of "baking" new blocks into the chain.

-Fundamentally speaking, "Baking" on Tezos involves 2 things:
+Fundamentally, baking on Tezos involves 2 responsibilities:

-1. The creation of blocks every 10 seconds as well as the attestation of the soundness of blocks produced by other bakers.
-Bakers put their tez at stake in order to be able to bake blocks and attest other bakers' blocks.
-The tez put at stake by the bakers is used as deterrent against bakers acting maliciously.
-If a baker acts maliciously, they will lose their tez at stake.
-If a baker acts honestly, they will be rewarded with tez from the protocol.
-To act maliciously, a baker would have to create a block that is invalid or attest to a block that is invalid.

-2. Participating in the Tezos proposal governance process.
-A Tezos proposal is able to change anything about the Tezos protocol rules as well to fund any address with tez from the protocol.
+1. **Block Production & Attestation** - Creating new blocks every 10 seconds and attesting (validating) blocks produced by other bakers.
+Bakers stake their tez (Tezos tokens) as collateral to participate.
+This staked tez acts as a security deposit - honest bakers earn rewards, while malicious behavior (like creating or validating invalid blocks) results in losing the staked tez through slashing.

+2. **Governance Participation** - Voting on protocol upgrade proposals that can modify any aspect of the Tezos protocol, including technical changes and funding allocations from the protocol treasury.

 ---